kaito881221/endgame-protocol/README.md

 2. Competitive Analysis: Discovering a New Opportunity In Chapter 1, we discussed 'why' a new paradigm is necessary.
 Now, in Chapter 2, we will prove the unique position of Endgame Protocol through market analysis.
-This is more than a simple competitive analysis; it is the story of the massive opportunity we have discovered and the inevitability of SuFi.
+This is more than a simple competitive analysis; it is the story of the massive opportunity we have discovered and the inevitability of SurFi.
 2.1.
 Market Limitations and Opportunities
 As of 2025, the Decentralized Finance (DeFi) and Game Finance (GameFi) markets have grown into massive ecosystems worth hundreds of billions of dollars.
 However, despite this quantitative growth, both sectors have hit fundamental limitations in sustainability, revealing a structural void in the market.
 Assets in the DeFi ecosystem largely remain 'passive assets,' dormant for the purpose of yield farming, while the GameFi ecosystem has suffered from the failure of hyper-inflationary models based on the infinite issuance of reward tokens.
 The market now craves a sustainable system that generates value through the active engagement of its participants, moving beyond models that simply copy money (DeFi) or reward tedious labor (GameFi).
 It is at this very point that the opportunity for Endgame Protocol begins.